Mazu Daoyi

-Mazu Daoyi (709–788) (馬祖道一 (Mǎzǔ Dàoyī, Ma-tsu Tao-yi), Japanese: Baso Dōitsu) was an influential abbot of Chan Buddhism during the Tang dynasty.
+Mazu Daoyi (709–788) (馬祖道一 (Mǎzǔ Dàoyī, Ma-tsu Tao-yi), Japanese: Baso Dōitsu) was an influential abbot of Chan/Zen Buddhism during the Tang dynasty.
+He is known as the founder of the Hongzhou school of Chan.
 The earliest recorded use of the term "Chan school" is from his Extensive Records.

-He is most famously known for his two teaching statements: "This Mind is Buddha" (jixin shi fo) and "Ordinary Mind is the Way."
+He is most famously known for his two teaching statements: "This Mind is Buddha" (ji xin shi fo 即心是佛) and "Ordinary Mind is the Way."

 Biography

 His family name was Ma – Mazu meaning Ancestor Ma or Master Ma.
 He was born in 709 northwest of Chengdu in Sichuan.
 During his years as master, Mazu lived in Jiangxi, from which he took the name "Jiangxi Daoyi".

 In the Transmission of the Lamp, compiled in 1004, Mazu is described as follows: